How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 See latest price

-Whether you’re allergic to synthetic latex or natural rubber, this latex-free option is allergy-friendly and soft on your skin.
-The Live Well mat is essentially a 100% cotton rug that is designed specifically for yoga.
+Whether allergic to synthetic latex or natural rubber, this latex-free option is allergy-friendly and soft.
+The Live Well mat is a 100% cotton rug explicitly designed for yoga.

 Long before synthetic yoga mats, rugs were the go-to for ancient yogis.
-These are a lot like the traditional Mysore yoga mats used in India by Ashtanga practitioners.
+These are much like the traditional Mysore yoga mats used in India by Ashtanga practitioners.

 Pros